BonelessWater/TradingBot/README.md

 ## Project Overview

 The Django Trading Bot is designed to help users analyze financial data and market indicators.
-It provides a user-friendly interface to view financial metrics and perform technical analysis.
+It provides a user-friendly interface to view financial metrics, perform technical analysis, and offers additional functionalities like the efficient portfolio with the most recent stock market data and AI news sentiment analysis.

 ## Features

 - Display financial data for selected stocks
 - Show technical indicators like SMA, EMA, Bollinger Bands, RSI, MACD, and Stochastic
 - Interactive research page to view stock data and charts
+- Generate an efficient portfolio with the latest stock market data
+- AI-powered news sentiment analysis for informed decision-making
 - Admin panel for managing data and settings

 ## Installation